google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 # Create first multi-screen page

-{% include modules/highlight.liquid title="Key Takeaway" list=page.include-viewport %}
+{% include modules/highlight.liquid title="Key Takeaway" list=page.key-takeaways.include-viewport %}

 Even for a basic page you must include a viewport meta tag.
 The viewport is the most critical[link to viewport doc] component you need for building mobile-first